Indonesian Army: Organisation

-The Indonesian Army is currently organized into 15 military regions which are spread throughout the Indonesian archipelago.
+Territorially, the Indonesian Army is currently organized into 21 military regions which are spread throughout the Indonesian archipelago.
 They are placed under the jurisdiction of the army headquarters.
-Three are based in Sumatra, four are based in Java, two are based in Kalimantan, one based in Lesser Sunda Islands, two based in Sulawesi, one based in Maluku and two based in Papua.
+Six are based in Sumatra, four are based in Java, three are based in Kalimantan, one based in Lesser Sunda Islands, three based in Sulawesi, one based in Maluku and three based in Papua.
 The Komando Cadangan Strategis Angkatan Darat (Kostrad, strategic reserve forces) and Komando Pasukan Khusus (Kopassus, the Army special force) are independent formations and directly subordinate to the chief of staff.
 The army headquarters is under coordination with the armed force Headquarters.
 The highest-ranking officer within the army is the Chief of Staff of the Army which has the rank of a four-star General and is responsible to the Commander of the Armed Forces.

-The Indonesian Army and its relation to the Armed Forces General Headquarters and the other military branches are structured into the following in accordance with the provisions of Presidential Regulation No. 66/ 2019 on the Organization of the Indonesian National Armed Forces:
+The Indonesian Army and its relation to the Armed Forces General Headquarters and the other military branches are structured into the following in accordance with the provisions of Presidential Regulation No. 84/2025 on the Organization of the Indonesian National Armed Forces: